muodov/sqlmapchik/README.md

 Installation (easy)
 ----

-The easiest way to install sqlmapchik on Android device is to download it from Google Play...when I publish it :).
-I hope I'll do this by next week.
+The easiest way to install sqlmapchik on Android device is to [download it from Google Play](https://play.google.com/store/apps/details?id=com.muodov.sqlmapchik).
 Note that Google Play version may not include the latest available sqlmap version.

 Installation (hacky)